 Section 3.
 Campaign Guidelines

-b.
-President candidates are encouraged to campaign upon completing the nomination process, as outlined in Article V, Section 2.
+Candidates for President are encouraged to campaign upon completing the nomination process, as outlined in Article V, Section 2.
 Nominations.

 Section 4.
 Elections and Voting

-a.
-Officer elections for the next fiscal year will be held in February, with the nomination floor opened the first meeting of Spring Semester.
-If vacant positions for the next fiscal year still exist, Student Senate will facilitate another round of elections in April.
-After these two rounds of elections occur, they will carry over into the following fall semester at which point they should be filled by the sixth Regular Senate Meeting.
+Officer elections for the next fiscal year will be held in April, with the nomination floor opened the first meeting of Spring Semester.
+After the first round of elections occur, they will carry over into the following fall semester at which point they should be filled by the sixth Regular Senate Meeting.

-b.
-President election candidates will submit information, including two letters of recommendation, to the Director of Student Life to be used during the voting period on D2L with a majority winning.
+President election candidates will submit information, including two letters of recommendation from Central Lakes College faculty and staff members, to the Director of Student Life to be used during the voting period on an online platform with a majority winning.
 In the case of a tie, the Senate will do a paper ballot vote between the tied candidates.

-c.
 Officer position elections, excluding Presidency, will include all candidates being sequestered while not up for question and answer, followed by a Senate paper ballot vote of qualified Senators, excluding candidates on the ballot, at a Regular Senate Meeting.
-Appointed Sergeant-at-Arms will monitor and count ballots after voting has closed.
+Appointed Sergeant- at-Arms will monitor and count ballots after voting has closed.
 A successful vote will be determined by a 50% plus 1 majority.